 Challenge is offered in the form of tougher enemies, boss fights that lock you into the same room, and enemies with ranged weapons of increasing power.
 These all keep you from simply wading in and holding down the “win” button, but instead of promoting strategy, they simply require you to keep advancing your skills and stats to overcome them with literal numbers.
 This is where those side-missions come in.

 I hesitate to even call them side missions, since the game’s structure requires you to grind on them until you’re at a level worthy enough to take on the next story mission.
 This can take a while.
 All side missions take place in bunkers with randomly-generated layouts and a cadre of enemies within.
-Missions essentially break out into two types: fight down to the level with the objective (allowing you to “rush” through as much as you can), or meticulously explore the levels and kill every mutant within (for which you are paid per kill).
+These essentially break out into two types: fight down to the level with the objective (allowing you to “rush” through as much as you can), or meticulously explore the levels and kill every mutant within (for which you are paid per kill).
 I suppose it allows for two different play styles, but as the levels only automap as you run through them, you’re killing a whole lot of monsters anyway.
 Might as well get a bonus paid for each and every one.

 The game also features no “town portal” spell, meaning there’s no way to freely return to the hub and sell the accumulated crap in your limited inventory, then immediately and painlessly return where you left off.
 There is a way to return to town – forfeiting the mission – which makes you lose “reputation” points each time you do it (same if you are killed).
 Your rep points determine the quality of missions you get, so dying often or aborting missions keeps you doing scrub work for low pay (to be clear, the missions are functionally the same, but higher difficulties bring higher rewards).

-So it’s fair to say that Restricted Area gets repetitive as all hell, made worse (in my opinion) by forcing randomized, plotless side missions that simply scream “busy work.”
+So it’s fair to say that Restricted Area gets repetitive as all hell, made worse by forcing randomized, plotless side missions that simply scream “busy work.”
 But is it worth the trouble?
 Surprisingly, those story missions are pretty great.
 Not only do they have their own cutscenes and different branches, but the crossovers between character stories work out pretty well.
 You can expect to play most interactions from both sides if you go back and play through the game as both characters.
 There are also missions referenced in one campaign that are playable in another’s (so you get to see what Victoria is up to when she disappears, or perform the hack that Kenji requests).
 Each character also has a few exclusive missions, even playable flashback missions with very different situations and gear than the usual, all of which add value to playing through all four stories.
 It’s up to you if you have the patience for it.

 Restricted Area’s fault is not in cloning Diablo, because it does this competently.
 It takes the best parts of a solid gameplay system and pulls off their execution well.
 Its fault isn’t in being too generic or average, because the story is actually fairly creative and engaging.
 There’s even legitimate incentive to play through as each of the four characters.
 Its fault, hands down, is the grind, which to me just feels like lazy padding.
 However, I have a particular aversion to obvious busy work in games.
 If this doesn’t get you down – or if the endless quest for better loot and skills drives you enough to overcome it – Restricted Area is a pretty fine action RPG that’s a worthy alternative to the fantasy genre.